PIVOTS AND ANCHORS

 Iron, copper and manganese must remain within 0.2 mg%.

-If the anchor involves the third tetra of minerals (Chromium, Selenium, Vanadium and Cobalt), we believe the mineral values must be with 0.1 mg% to considered steady and an anchor.
+If the anchor involves the third tetra of minerals (chromium, selenium, silicon and boron), we believe the mineral values must be with 0.1 mg% to considered steady and an anchor.
 This is more of a research area at this time.
-(Note: ARL does not read vanadium)
+(Note: ARL does not read silicon and boron levels.)

 Anchor patterns indicate improvement in the architecture or shape or the brain sulci in an area of the brain.
 They are all very positive patterns.